hsteinshiromoto/nix/README.md

     3b.
 CD to this directory.
     3c.
 Run the command `nix flake init -t nix-darwin --extra-experimental-features "nix-command flakes"`.
     3d.
 Run the command `sed -i '' "s/simple/$(scutil --get LocalHostName)/" flake.nix`.
+4. Change the platform architecture.
+    4a.
+For MacOS: change the value in the variable `nixpkgs.hostplatform` to `"aarch64-darwin";`

 ### New dotfile